 The goal isn't to create an "us vs. them" situation.
 It's about teaching your child to trust their own instincts and feelings, a crucial skill that a narcissistic parent often works to undermine.

 Simply validating their reality is an incredible gift.
 It tells them they aren't crazy for feeling the way they do and builds a foundation of trust between you that can withstand anything.
-You can find more approaches for these tricky moments in our guide to handling high-conflict co-parenting challenges.

 Even with all your best efforts, sometimes the emotional load is just too heavy for a child to carry alone.
 It's so important to recognize the signs that they might need help from a professional who understands high-conflict family dynamics.